 Other than the table limits, you must consider the advantages of a dealer over players.
 In standard casino Blackjack table games, you can only see one of the dealer’s cards, the up card.
 The hidden one is called the hole card.
-Its decisions also are instructed by highly optimised game theory.
+Its decisions are also instructed by highly optimised game theory.

 Is the Martingale Blackjack strategy worth it?

 The answer will depend on two main aspects.
-The wager Martingale Blackjack strategy is worth it if you have the bankroll to back it up and you can find a worthwhile table.
+The wager Martingale Blackjack strategy is worth it if you have the bankroll to back it up, and you can find a worthwhile table.